eric2523/eze-study-guide/algorithm-strategies/backtracking.md

 # Backtracking
 Backtracking sounded very intimidating to me but after I followed [labuladong's](https://github.com/labuladong) template (can be found [here](https://github.com/labuladong/fucking-algorithm)) on how to solve backtracking problems, N Queens problem was a breeze.
+In this doc, I will try to explain the pattern and template in my own words and try to add more helpful tips and tricks.